andrea4g/low_power_contest/README.md

 # Low Power Contest

-The low power contest is a project made for the Synthesis and Optimization of Digital Systems course @ Polytechnic of Turin
+The low power contest is a project made for the "Synthesis and Optimization of Digital Systems" course @ Polytechnic of Turin